-It is our aim to give all pupils the opportunities to extend their knowledge of, and to respect, other faiths.
+Whilst experiencing worship which is inclusive, invitational and inspiring, it is our aim to give all pupils the opportunities to extend their knowledge of, and to respect, other faiths.

 RATIONALE:

 This policy seeks to give clear expression to the practice of worship at St Margaret's School and the principles underlying it.